thoni56/c-xrefactory/README.md

 ## Setup

-If your Emacs runs in a "standard" *ux-like environment with `bash`, `make`, `cc` etc. you probably don't need anything in particular.
+If your Emacs runs in a "standard" *ix-like environment with `bash`, `make`, `cc` etc. you probably don't need anything in particular.

 Just make sure that you have a `zlib-devel` installed because the